 They are easy to use.
 All you have to do is remove them from their paper wrapper and position them carefully into your safety razor.
-They easily fit in most double edge safety razor in my collection.
+They easily fit in most double edge safety razors in my collection.

-These Sharks are finely engineered and extremely economical, and sharp enough to glide effortless along the skin leaving no hairs behind in the shaving process.
+These Sharks are finely engineered and extremely economical, and sharp enough to glide effortlessly along the skin leaving no hairs behind in the shaving process.
 From one blade to the next you get a remarkably consistent experience.

 If this was a popularity contest, this blade would, without a doubt, rock the number one spot.